gromacs/gromacs/docs/web-manual/references.rst

    <div id="ref-Maseras96a">

 Maseras, F., and K. Morokuma.
 1995.
-“IMOMM: A New Ab Initio + Molecular Mechanics Geometry Optimization Scheme of Equilibrium Structures and Transition States.” *J. Comp.
-Chem.* 16: 1170–9.
+"IMOMM: A New Ab Initio + Molecular Mechanics Geometry Optimization Scheme of Equilibrium Structures and Transition States." *J. Comp.
+Chem.* 16: 1170-9.

 .. raw:: html